My-UofE/ECM1410-Workshop-05-Instructions/README.md

 | OO Design Using Java    | James Nino, Frederick Hosch   |  30.00 | 006 |
 | Objects First with Java | David Barnes, Michael Kolling |  29.50 | 004 |
 ```

-Hint.
-The above table uses field sizes of 23, 28, 6 and 3 and do not need to be calculated.

 **CHALLENGE** When you finish the other tasks come back and try to make this table dynamically adapt its column widths to accomodate the entries so they would fit the content exactly i.e. width would be the length of the longest entry plus a space at each side. (optional - not for credit).